Dirty Dental Appliances and Non Sterile Surgical Instruments? Yikes!

-Tenet Healthcare has an inglorious reputation for healthcare fraud.
+No discussion of the Detroit Medical Center would be complete without a special mention of its parent, Tenet Healthcare.
+Tenet has an inglorious reputation for healthcare fraud.
 The company has paid hundreds of millions of dollars in fines and penalties tied to the federal False Claims Act, a Civil War era fraud recovery statute.

 That Tenet is a “frequent flyer” in the Medicare fraud world is indisputable.
 The bigger question is why?
 Our answer?
 Profits before patients.